jsiig/mwb-tt/README.md

 ## Vue app
-* Using NO dependencies other than vue itself - taking that VanillaJS and no frameworks requirement seriously
+* Using NO dependencies other than vue itself - taking that VanillaJS and no frameworks requirement seriously - also excluding any external libraries
-* Going to extreme lengths to avoid dependencies - only Vue and build tools and fonts+icons
+* Going to extreme lengths to avoid dependencies - only Vue and build tools
 * (Still includes ionicons + google fonts via cdn - needs to look nice)

 ### Running: